The complete guide to all the best restaurants and places to eat in Bordeaux!

 La Tupina remains a popular destination for American visitors for its bistro-styled cooking and it’s open on Sunday night, when many, if not most places to eat in Bordeaux are closed.
 Garopapilles, headed by Tanguy Laviale, who was the former personal chef from Haut Bailly is another great idea for fine dining in the city with their restaurant and wine shop/wine bar.
 Julien Cruege, a new hot spot in the city center is worth the visit.
 Another new wine bar that just opened in the city center is the aptly named Le Millesime, which also offers a tapas menu.

-Where to Eat in Bordeaux when visiting Chateau In the Medoc, in the middle of the wine country, there are several choices on where to eat in each appellation.
+Where to Eat in Bordeaux when visiting Chateau in the Medoc While you are in the middle of the wine country, there are several vineyard, adjacent choices for where to eat in each appellation.

 If you find yourself hungry and you’re in St. Estephe, there are a few choices with views of the river.
 One of the top destinations in the appellation remains Le Peyrat.